Hemicorporectomy

 Hemicorporectomy is a radical surgery in which the body below the waist is amputated, transecting the lumbar spine.
 This removes the legs, the genitalia (internal and external), urinary system, pelvic bones, anus, and rectum.
-It is an extremely mutilating procedure recommended only as a last resort for people with severe and potentially fatal illnesses such as osteomyelitis, tumors, severe traumas and intractable decubiti in, or around, the pelvis.
-By 2009, 66 cases have been reported in medical literature.
+It is a major procedure recommended only as a last resort for people with severe and potentially fatal illnesses such as osteomyelitis, tumors, severe traumas and intractable decubiti in, or around, the pelvis.
+By 2009, 66 cases had been reported in medical literature.

 Medical uses

 The operation is performed to treat spreading cancers of the spinal cord and pelvic bones.
 Other reasons may include trauma affecting the pelvic girdle ("open-book fracture"), uncontrollable abscess or ulcers of the pelvic region (causing sepsis) or other locally uncontainable conditions.
 It is used in cases wherein even pelvic exenteration would not remove sufficient tissue.

 Procedure

 The surgical procedure is typically done in two stages, but it is possible to conduct the surgery in one stage.
 The first stage is the discontinuation of the waste functions by performing a colostomy and ileal conduit in the upper abdominal quadrants.
 The second stage is the amputation at the lumbar spine.